-PhD students: I am recruiting 1-2 PhD students to join our lab as part of the USD Human Factors and Applied Cognition program.
+PhD students: Students in my lab are part of the USD Human Factors and Applied Cognition program.
+Although I am not actively recruiting students, I am always open to considering applications.
 Masters Degrees are acquired in route to the PhD by those students who do not have one at the time of joining the program.
 Interested individuals should read below then contact me at Timothy.Ricker@usd.edu to discuss applying for a position as a PhD student.

 MA students: I do not actively recruit terminal MA students but do occasionally accept students for the terminal MA on a case-by-case basis.
 If interested, contact me at Timothy.Ricker@usd.edu to discuss joining as an MA student.

 What makes an applicant a good fit for the lab?

 I am are looking for students interested in a rigorous scientific approach to understanding human working memory and its role in everyday cognition.
 Students with a good fit for the lab are those who's professional goals are to work in research in some capacity, whether that be academic, industry, or non-profit.
 My students should be interested in work that relates to my own.
 I am focused on basic research but I also accept students who are interested in applied research as long as their interests overlap with my expertise in some regard.
 See the lab research and publication pages to get an idea about what me and my students study.
 To be successful in graduate school you need to be self-motivated, spending a large amount of time reading past work and current research in your area of expertise.
 If you are not excited about what we study, you are unlikely to be a good fit for our lab.
 The most successful students have research interests that closely align with their faculty mentor's expertise because this allows them to focus on the most relevant research and most fruitful experimental approaches.